Wheest/thesis-o-meter/README.md

   - Thus, outputs and invocation of the tools used may change and the tool will throw errors
 - The documentation is still pretty spotty

+> Why are you even using Python for this?

+Sure, maybe a shell scripting language like bash makes more sense for this sort of thing, but Python is my daily driver, and I want to minimise the time I spend working with this system.

 ## Install requirements

 ### opendex